 Laser tattoo removal requires minimal downtime and is treated as an outpatient service.
 Depending on the nature of your tattoo, the process should only take a few minutes (occasionally a bit longer for a large tattoo), and you should be able to return to your normal activities immediately.

 During your session, our medical staff will first test your skin’s response to the laser treatment.
-This is to be sure that the correct energy and pulsation is being used.
+This is to be sure that the correct energy and pulsation are being used.
 You may be offered a topical anesthetic cream to minimize any discomfort, but most people report that they are able to tolerate the procedure easily.

 After-treatment care is very important for proper healing.
 While you will be able to return to work and your normal daily activities after treatment, it may be helpful to stick to an after-care plan.
 Wearing loose-fitting clothes around the treatment area can reduce the possibility of chafing or irritation from fabrics.